RouHim/beammp-server-beiwagen/README.md

 of your desired mods, defined as environment variables.
 This happens before the actual server starts.
 The docker behavior is identical to the vanilla container, apart from the optional automatic updates.

+> Sadly this is not compileable to ARMv7.

 ### Parameter

 The parameter `BW_CLIENT_MODS_DIR` is already set in the `rouhim/beammp-server` image, if it is used as a standalone